-The ice rink is open November 25-January 1 from 2:00 PM till midnight Monday-Friday, and noon-midnight Saturday and Sunday.
-Admission is $20 for all day skating access, plus $5 skate rental fee.
+The ice rink is open November 20, 2019-January 5, 2020 (closed NYE) from 2:00 PM till midnight Monday-Friday, and noon-midnight Saturday and Sunday.
+Admission is $20 for all-day skating access, plus a $5 skate rental fee.
 If you don’t plan to skate, entry to the ice rink area is free.

 5. Palazzo Waterfall Atrium and Gardens